 - Name and information of the recipient

-- Date of the shipment
+- Date of shipment

-- Description of the type of packaging
+- Description of the packaging type

-- Description of the goods being shipped
+- Description of the goods that are being shipped

-- Number of units getting shipped
+- Number of units that are getting shipped

 - Freight class